gizatechxyz/giza-cli/docs/reference/api/utils.echo.md

 <a href="https://github.com/gizatechxyz/giza-cli/blob/main/giza/utils/echo.py#L11"><img align="right" style="float:right;" src="https://img.shields.io/badge/-source-cccccc?style=flat-square"></a>

 ## <kbd>class</kbd> `Echo`
-Helper class to use when printin output of the CLI.
+Helper class to use when printing output of the CLI.

 Provides utilities to print different levels of the messages and provides formatting capabilities to each of the levels.